MylesXP/CoolGuys/README.md

 # CoolGuys

 Only cool guys can read this.
 This includes rad dudes as well.
+Have a good day.